Chapter 3:

 I had known many children in my life, but never had I seen someone as special and unusual as Melanie.
 Even at a young age, she carried herself with an air of maturity.
 Most children would whine and complain about chores or having to run an errand, but Melanie…she never complained.

 Melanie also had remarkable perceptiveness.
 I had been trying to hide my sickness from the children, yet despite my efforts, she still noticed.
 It’s unusual…almost unsettling how mature she was, yet she still had a soft side to her.
 To be honest, I admired her.
 There was a quiet confidence about her, the sort that made you feel like she understood more than she should for someone her age.
 I couldn’t help but wonder what kind of person she would become.
-So make sure you return safely, Melanie!
+So please return safely, Melanie.

 ~ End of chapter ~